AmberELEC/website/docs/Getting-to-Know-351ELEC.md

 It is recommended that you change the root password or disable ssh while not in use using the Network Settings menu.
 To change the root password type 'passwd' while connected to the handheld over ssh.

-## Installing Drastic

-This is only necessary on version 20210603 (Crazy Hedgehog) and below.
-If you are using the beta you already have Drastic installed, and doing this will fail and may mess up your installation!

-Due to licensing concerns, the Drastic emulator must be installed separately.
-To do so, you will need to connect to WIFI or Ethernet.
-Once connected follow the steps below.
-* From the main interface, press Start.
-* Scroll to Updates & Downloads, and press A.
-* Scroll to Packages, and press A.
-* Scroll to the Drastic package, and press A.

-Drastic will be downloaded and installed.
-Restart EmulationStation when complete.

 ## Default Performance Settings

 N64, PSP, and Dreamcast emulators default to the maximum performance option.
 This is the best mode for most games, but if you are experiencing issues you can change the setting back to on demand performance (auto) for the system or on a game-by-game basis.
 All other emulators and ports default to on demand performance.